 Hey, everyone!
 If you missed Part I of this “Summer Books” series you can check it out here.
 Today I continue to share some of the books I have read, loved, and highly recommend within the realm of Investing, Personal Finance, and Personal Development.

-I was going to move into personal development books today but realized there is a few books within the Investing and Finance realm that I still want to add (that means you’ll all be getting a part III 😉 ).
+I was going to move into personal development books today but realized there are a few books within the Investing and Finance realm that I still want to add (that means you’ll all be getting a part III 😉 ).
 So here we go:

 You Can be a Stock Market Genius by Joel Greenblatt